 Maritime Provinces

 The Maritime Provinces of New Brunswick and Nova Scotia continued to outperform the rest of the country with the biggest increases in benchmark and average prices.
 In a year, the average house price in New Brunswick increased by 12% and in Nova Scotia by 8%.
-In Prince Edward Island the prices have stagnated and there was no change recorded year-on-year.
+Prince Edward Island saw prices increase by 3.8%.

 Newfoundland & Labrador

-The prices in Newfoundland & Labrador fell between October 2022 and October 2023.
-In a year, the average price fell by 2% in the province to $281,525 in October 2023.
-It seems that prices are still falling in Newfoundland and Labrador as prices in October were down 3% compared to September.
+The prices in Newfoundland & Labrador increased between August 2023 and September 2024.
+In a year, the average price increased by 10.3% in the province to $342,705 in August 2024.
+It seems that prices are still going up in Newfoundland and Labrador as prices in August were up 5.4% compared to the previous month.

 The Prairie Provinces

-The three Prairie Provinces, Alberta, Saskatchewan, and Manitoba have all seen the average property prices go up compared to 2022.
-Alberta’s house prices increased by 6% year-on-year.
-Saskatchewan and Manitoba saw smaller price increases at 4% and 2%, respectively.
+The three Prairie Provinces, Alberta, Saskatchewan, and Manitoba have all seen the average property prices go up compared to 2023.
+Alberta’s house prices increased the most with the average home costing 11.2% more in August 2024 compared to the previous year.

 British Columbia